 - 30g unsalted butter, melted or softened

-(2) Mix the dough ingredients, including this cooled paste, in a bowl until a dough forms.
-Knead for 5-10 minutes until smooth.
+(2) Mix the dough ingredients, including this cooled paste, in a bowl until you get a dough without any floury bits.
+Knead for 5-10 minutes until smooth – this can all be done on a food mixer with the dough hook if preferred.
 It starts lumpy but will smooth out.
 Cover and leave to prove until about doubled in size.

 (3) Turn out the risen dough and knead on a lightly floured surface for a minute or two until smooth.
 Place in an oiled loaf tin or a banneton.
 Cover and leave to prove until well risen – ideally about double in size again.